NoelSabia/push-swap05/README.md

 # Grundfunktionen schreiben
 ### push_in_stacks
--eingegebene Zahlen werden in stack_a eingelagert
+- eingegebene Zahlen werden in stack_a eingelagert
+- egal ob argumente in " " oder nicht

 ### sa